kubedl-io/kubedl/docs/tutorial/marsjob.md

 ## Run Distributed Mars Job in Standalone Mode

-In standalone mode, a distributed `Mars` job are running standalone on bare hosts without other container orchestration tools.
+In standalone mode, a distributed `Mars` job are running standalone on bare hosts without the help of other container orchestration tools.

 1. run `pip install pymars[distributed]` on every node in the cluster to install dependencies needed for distributed execution.
 2. start different mars role processes on each node.